GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Experiments

-\fakeparagraph{Generalization to unseen domain.} We study the generalization ability of confidence elicitation methods that need training (i.e., Apricot, ActCab, GrACE).
-We conduct cross-validation using TriviaQA and SciQ, that is, train the model on one dataset and test on another to find out if the method performs consistently well in both in-domain (IND) and out-of-domain (OOD) setting.
-The results are reported in Figure \ref{fig:generalization}. \modelname\ exhibits the strongest generalization, with only marginal increases in ECE (+3.3\%) and Brier score (+2.4\%), and a slight AUROC drop (-3.9\%) under domain shift.
+The results are reported in Figure~\ref{fig:generalization}. \modelname\ exhibits the strongest generalization, with only marginal increases in ECE (+3.3\%) and Brier score (+2.4\%), and a slight AUROC drop (-3.9\%) under domain shift.
 Moreover, it achieves the highest absolute performance in the OOD setting, outperforming all baselines by a large margin.
 Apricot is prone to domain shift as the AUROC decreases by 16.0\% on average, indicating that much reliance on the question semantics provides a shortcut towards calibration with limitations in generalization.
 ActCab only trains a linear probe as a calibrator, which is not capable of fully capturing the correspondence between questions and correct answers.
 In contrast, \modelname teaches LLM itself the true distribution of the prediction correctness, explicitly encouraging the LLM to internalize the mapping between quesion-answer pairs and the accuracy.
 This enables \modelname to generalize more effectively across domains with different semantics.

-\fakeparagraph{Ablation Study.} We conduct an ablation study using three variants of \modelname to investigate the contributions of different components, evaluated on the TriviaQA dataset with Llama2-7B. \textbf{\modelname-Disc} expresses confidence with discrete tokens.
-In the training stage, each data point is assigned to one of $N=10$ bins as described in \seccref{subsec:cali_target}.
-The bins are represented by a set of special tokens \{\texttt{<B1>}, \ldots, \texttt{<BN>}\}, which are appended to the end of the response.
-The model is trained to predict the correct token using the $\mathcal{L}_{\mathrm{SFT}}$.
-During evaluation, each bin corresponds to a representative confidence score from the set $\{0.05, 0.15, \ldots, 0.95\}$ , which approximates the midpoint of each confidence interval. \textbf{\modelname-Pre} places the \token immediately after the input prompt rather than at the end of the response, thereby eliciting confidence based solely on the question context. \textbf{\modelname-SFT} includes the \token in the calculation of $\mathcal{L}_{\mathrm{SFT}}$ when calculating Eq. \ref{eq:7}, explicitly training the model to allocate probability mass to it.
+Moreover, we conduct an ablation study in Appendix \ref{appd:ablation}.